Kentucky attorney general seeks to ban Breonna Taylor grand juror from discussing proceedings

 “It just seemed like there’s no target identification whatsoever for those rounds that were shot inside the apartment,” he added.

 Massey said the SWAT team was not even aware their colleagues would be raiding Taylor’s home.
-When calls about a shooting there came in, he said, “We were like, ‘what are you talking about’?”
-They were delayed getting to the scene, he added, because they had the wrong address at first.
+When calls about a shooting there came in, he said, “We were like, ‘what are you talking about?’ ” They were delayed getting to the scene, he added, because they had the wrong address at first.

 The operation should have been mentioned in a briefing on the other, related warrants served that night, he said, and safety should have been the top priority.